DadCooksDinner

 1. Saute the aromatics: Heat the vegetable oil in the pressure cooker pot over medium-high heat until the oil is shimmering.
 Add the onion, carrots, and garlic to the pressure cooker pot, and then sprinkle with the salt and red pepper flakes.
 Saute until the onion softens, about five minutes.

-2. Everything in the pot: Add the ham bone to the pot, then the pour in the lentils and cover with the water.
+2. Everything in the pot: Add the ham bone to the pot, then pour in the lentils and cover with water.
 (It's OK if the end of the bone pokes up out of the water.)
 Lock the lid on the pressure cooker.

 • Prep Time: 15 minutes